jychp/cartography-openapi/README.md

 - Add the necessary configuration keys in `cartography/config.py`
 - Add the required parameters in `cartography/cli.py`
 - Import your module in `cartography/sync.py`
+- Add a reference to the module in `docs/root/usage/schema.md`
 - Update the cartography `README.md`

 ### Known issues & limitations

 **cartography-openapi** is a Proof of Concept, and many features are still missing (we are actively working on them):
 - The generated code does not handle authentication for API calls
-- Only API response with array are supported (not dict like `{'users': [], 'count': 12}`)
-- The parser is not able to handle ref in parameter schemas

 ## License